 Narrative Practices and Sandplay: Practice-Based Stories of Collaboration With People Seeking Asylum Held in Mandatory Detention

 The Role of Resilience and Resilience Theory in Solution-Focused Practice

 As well as reader-friendly articles, the journal offers cutting edge interviews with pioneers in the field.
 Special issues include important topics, such as; Single-Session Therapy, Reclaiming and Revitalizing Collaborative Practices and Being Change Agents in a Time of Change.

 Special Sections Editor

 Pat Shelenko, BSW, RSW

 Editorial Review Board:

-Makungu M. Akinyela, PhD, Tod Augusta-Scott, MSW, Marie-Nathalie Beaudoin, PhD, Monte Bobele, PhD, Laurie Charles, PhD, Maureen Duffy, PhD, Jill Freedman, MSW, Diane R. Gehart, PhD, Martha Gonsalves-Marquez, PhD, Mark McKergow, PhD, John Miller, PhD, LMFT, David Paré, PhD, marcela polanco, PhD, Tom Strong, PhD, Lance Taylor, MSc, RPsych, Frank Thomas, PhD, LMFT, Kate Warner, PhD, John Winslade, PhD, Karen Young, MSW
+Makungu M. Akinyela, PhD, Tod Augusta-Scott, MSW, Marie-Nathalie Beaudoin, PhD, Monte Bobele, PhD, Catrina Brown, PhD, Laurie Charles, PhD, Maureen Duffy, PhD, Diane R. Gehart, PhD, Sandy Harper-Jaques, RN, MN, RMFT, Martha Gonzalez Marquez, PhD, Mark McKergow, PhD, marcela polanco, PhD, Tom Strong, PhD, Lance Taylor, MSc, RPsych, John Winslade, PhD

 Send us papers illustrating innovative ideas and demonstrating your cutting edge clinical practice methods.
 Journal of Systemic Therapies explores the latest ideas in such areas as the brief therapies, solution-focused models, relational, therapeutic conversations, and narrative therapy.